|

 are now for the most part greatly expanded from their original release,

-and appear on compact disc in vastly superior sound quality to the
+and subsequently issued on compact disc in vastly superior sound quality to the

-earlier releases, many audiophiles are returning to the long playing
+earlier editions, many audiophiles are returning to the long playing

 record format, and several soundtracks have been reissued on vinyl in